jasonz5/change_photo_name/README.md

-## Change photo name by photo time and vice versa.
+## Change photo name by time and vice versa.

-This Python script allows you to change the names of photos based on their time and vice versa.
+This Python script allows you to change the name of photo based on time and vice versa.

 ### Usage:
 ```